k-si/crongo/README.md

 # Introduction

 The project is a distributed task scheduling service, which is mainly used to schedule and execute Linux crontab tasks.
-The service can start one master node and multiple worker nodes, Store crontab tasks through etcd and provide distributed locks for multiple workers.
-The master module is responsible for the addition, deletion, modification and query of tasks on the HTTP interface, and the worker node is responsible Monitor etcd changes and maintain a scheduling table in memory.
+Store crontab tasks through etcd and provide distributed locks for multiple workers.
+The master module is responsible for the addition, deletion, modification and query of tasks on the HTTP interface.
+The worker node is responsible for monitoring etcd changes and maintaining a scheduling table in memory.
 Multiple worker nodes can execute tasks concurrently.

 # Start